Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 :::info

 Some of the available plotters can create k25 plots.
 These plots are significantly smaller than k32, so they can be created quickly.
-However, they are for testing purpose only.
+However, they are for testing purposes only.
 Any proof of space taken from a plot smaller than k32 on mainnet will be rejected.

 :::